JWWolstenholme/ANZTBot/README.md

 Allows users to sign up for tournaments by interacting with the bot.

-This uses osu!'s OAuth2 service and is used to link each user's osu! and discord accounts.
+This uses osu!'s OAuth2 service and is used to link each user's osu! and discord accounts.<br>

-Previously we used Google Forms but this allowed people to sign up on behalf of others, regardless of their intention to play or not play.
+Previously we used Google Forms but this allowed people to sign up on behalf of others, regardless of their intention to play or not.
+In addition, form responses often contained human error.

 ## Requirements
 See [`requirements.txt`](requirements.txt) for specific packages.